By Amanda MacArthur • 07/16/2014

 Even if you don’t believe in angels, you’d be curious enough about the story after being teased like that to open the email!

-These professional email subject lines above are all fairly relaxed, leaning toward cute, clever and fun.
-Maybe you feel your audience will respond better to something more serious and straightforward.
+Professional email subject lines can be fairly relaxed, leaning toward cute, clever and fun.
+They can also be serious and straightforward.
 Have no fear: There are plenty of best email subject line examples to come:

 7 prostate cancer warning signs